New World Entertainment

 Editions by Eric S. and V of Doom

-Background: New World Pictures didn't enter TV production until 1984, when the soap opera Santa Barbara premiered on NBC.
-The company also formed New World International (for international television distribution), and New World Video (for home video releases).
-In 1986, New World acquired Learning Corporation of America, Highgate Pictures, and Marvel Comics.
-New World was renamed to "New World Entertainment" in 1987, but started to face financial problems in 1989.
+Background: New World Pictures established "New World Television" and entered TV production in 1984, when the soap opera Santa Barbara premiered on NBC.
+A year later, Roger Corman sold New World for $16.5 million to Larry Kupin, Harry E. Sloan, and Larry A. Thompson.
+The studio also formed New World International (for international television distribution), and New World Video (for home video releases).
+In 1987, New World acquired Learning Corporation of America, Highgate Pictures, and Marvel Comics and was renamed to "New World Entertainment" in 1987, but started to face financial problems in 1989.
 First, Marvel Comics was sold to Ronald Perelman and within months, Perelman acquired New World as well in 1989.
 New World's movie and home video divisions were shut down.
 In 1990, LCA and Highgate Pictures were shut down.
-In 1991, New World sold its TV division and most of its non-Marvel program library to Sony Pictures Entertainment, who used the library to relaunch TriStar Television.
+In 1991, New World sold most of its non-Marvel program library to Sony Pictures Entertainment, who used the library to relaunch TriStar Television.
 New World then acquired the bankrupt television stations group SCI Television in 1992 and was renamed to "New World Communications" in 1993 after folding GCI Broadcast Services.
 New World also purchased stakes in the distributor Genesis Entertainment.
-New World bought former Brandon Tartikoff's production company Moving Target Productions when Tartikoff joined New World and plus, New World acquired the remaining of Genesis Entertainment all in 1994 and reincorporating it as New World/Genesis Distribution.
+New World bought former Brandon Tartikoff's production company, Moving Target Productions, when Tartikoff joined New World and plus, New World acquired the remaining of Genesis Entertainment all in 1994 and reincorporating it as New World/Genesis Distribution.
 New World acquired Cannell Entertainment on July 31, 1995 for $30 million.
-On January 22, 1997, News Corporation, parent company of 20th Century Fox acquired the remaining of New World Communications, and with it the rights to many New World's television programs with some exceptions (The Wonder Years and Crime Story are held by Turner Broadcasting and Warner Bros.
-Television, Tour of Duty and Get a Life are held by Sony Pictures Television, the Marvel programs are held by Disney after acquiring Saban Entertainment; however, Disney acquired Marvel Comics on Dec.
-31, 2009, and most of the Cannell library is currently owned by Mr. Cannell himself), some post-1988 feature films, the New World/Genesis backlog and Cannell Entertainment, which effectively ended the company.
+On January 22, 1997, News Corporation (later "21st Century Fox Inc.", now "The Walt Disney Company"), then-parent company of 20th Century Fox acquired the remaining of New World Communications, and with it the rights to many New World's television programs with some exceptions (Crime Story is held by Turner Broadcasting and Warner Bros.
+Television, Tour of Duty, Sledge Hammer! and Get a Life are held by Sony Pictures Television, the Marvel programs are held by Disney after acquiring Saban Entertainment; however, Disney acquired Marvel Comics on Dec.
+31, 2009, and most of the Cannell library is currently owned by the Cannell Studios, with distribution rights currently held by the Carsey-Werner Company), some post-1988 feature films, the New World/Genesis backlog and Cannell Entertainment, which effectively ended the company.

 1st Logo